grafana/grafana/docs/sources/panels-visualizations/visualizations/state-timeline/index.md

 Each state ends when the next state begins or when there is a `null` value.

-### Examples
+### Example 1

-The following tables are examples of the type of data you need for a state timeline visualization and how it should be formatted.
+The following table is one example of the type of data you need for a state timeline visualization and how it should be formatted.

-#### Single time column with null values
+**Single time column with null values**

 | Timestamps          | Server A | Server B |
 | ------------------- | -------- | -------- |